Indonesia–New Zealand relations

-Indonesia–New Zealand relations (Hubungan Indonesia-Selandia Baru) are foreign bilateral relations between Indonesia and New Zealand.
+Indonesia–New Zealand relations are foreign bilateral relations between Indonesia and New Zealand.
 Having common interests as democracies and neighbours in the Asia–Pacific region, New Zealand and Indonesia are viewed as natural partners.
-Both countries are members of APEC.
+Both countries are members of APEC and EAS.
 Indonesia and New Zealand officially established diplomatic relations on 28 June 1958.
 New Zealand has an embassy in Jakarta, and Indonesia has an embassy in Wellington.

 History

 Indonesian Revolution

 While New Zealand took little interest in the Indonesian National Revolution, the First Labour Government did support British warnings against the first Dutch police action.
 It then supported its Australian counterpart's efforts to take the Indonesian dispute to the United Nations Security Council in 1947.
 Several members of the Victoria University College's Socialist Club, including the future Communist leader Ron Smith, also staged a public demonstration to condemn the Dutch police action in July 1947.
 New Zealand waterside workers also supported the Australian waterfront and trade unions' success boycott of Dutch shipping, which undermined the Dutch military effort to retake Indonesia.

 New Zealand also supported the Indonesian Republic's efforts to gain associate membership of the proposed International Trade Organization and the United Nations Economic Commission for Asia and the Far East.
 The then-Acting Prime Minister, Walter Nash, also criticised the second Dutch police action as a violation of the Renville Agreement and suggested that truce violations should be referred to the Security Council.
 New Zealand also sent a representative to an Asian conference in Delhi, that had been convened by the Indian Prime Minister Jawaharlal Nehru, to discuss the Indonesian question.